Namratha-nair/CTF/OverTheWire/Bandit/Bandit29/README.md

 ```
 #### Command-line help text
 ```
-git       -> A version control system to keep track of changes to files and projects over time git clone -> Clone a repository into a new directory git log   -> Show commit logs git show  -> Show various types of objects ls        -> List directory contents cat       -> Concatenate files and print on the standard output
+git           -> A version control system to keep track of changes to files and projects over time git clone     -> Clone a repository into a new directory git branch    -> List, create, or delete branches git checkout  -> Checkout a branch or paths to the working tree ls            -> List directory contents cat           -> Concatenate files and print on the standard output
 ```